 Jesus said you shall receive power after the Holy Ghost has come upon you.
 It is going to be in the name of Jesus Christ by the power of the Holy Ghost.

 Our core beliefs are based upon the foundational truths taught in God’s Word.
 All our teachings and ministries are rooted in and flow out of these Biblical doctrines.

 The Bible is the inspired Word of God, absolutely without error, and the only infallible rule of faith and conduct.
-God’s Word has power to change lives through the reading, meditation, study, anointed teaching and application of its truths (2 Timothy 3:16, Hebrews 4:12).
+God’s Word has the power to change lives through the reading, meditation, study, anointed teaching, and application of its truths (2 Timothy 3:16, Hebrews 4:12).

 God’s revelation of Himself in the Bible shows He exists as one God in three Persons: God the Father, God the Son (Jesus), and God the Holy Spirit (John 1:14, John 10:30, 2 Corinthians 3:17, Colossians 1:15-17).

 The Lord Jesus Christ was born of a virgin; led a sinless life; bore our sins, sicknesses, and afflictions through His death on the cross; was bodily resurrected from the dead and ascended to the right hand of the Father.
 This same Jesus will return again to earth (Luke 1:26-31, John 20:1-29, Romans 8:34, Hebrews 10:12, 1 Thessalonians 4:14-17, 1 John 3:5).

 Jesus came to preach the gospel, heal the brokenhearted and destroy the works of the devil.
 Before He ascended into heaven, Jesus gave the church the responsibility and His authority to complete this same task (Luke 4:14, Luke 4:43, Matthew 28:18-19).